About Reedy Cove Falls (Twin Falls)

 Aside from finding the trailhead parking (see directions below), this was a pretty straightforward waterfall to visit.

-Reedy Cove Falls possibly resides in the Jocassee Gorges Management Area near Sunset, South Carolina.
+Reedy Cove Falls possibly resides in the Jocassee Gorges Management Area near Sunset in Pickens County, South Carolina.
 It may be administered by the South Carolina Department of Natural Resources.
 For information or inquiries about the area as well as current conditions, visit their website.

 We happened to drive to Reedy Cove Falls from Caesar’s Head so we’ll describe how we did this way first.